Back

 But your mobile app can also be on the edge of the spectrum.
 Tinder, for example, encourages matches based mostly on looks.
 People use the app for casual dating, so personal profiles with big attractive photos are perfectly in line with users’ expectations.
 So, if you want to create an app like tinder — you can stop here, but how do you plan to stand out?
 The opposite approach is to blur profile photos altogether, emphasizing interests and personal traits.

-See also Don’t Swipe It!
+See also 7 Dating App Ideas for Startups to Explore in 2024.
+Don’t Swipe It!

 4. Create a safe space